Staffjoy/suite/README.md

 ## Licensing

-If you are using this repo for commercial purposes, please [review the Highcharts licensing requirements](https://shop.highsoft.com/highcharts?utm_expid=116444199-11.dlP5ft76QI-e766NMF5Rgw.0&utm_referrer=https%3A%2F%2Fshop.highsoft.com%2F) for commercial use, ina ddition to the `LICENSE` file in this repo.
+If you are using this repo for commercial purposes, please [review the Highcharts licensing requirements](https://shop.highsoft.com/highcharts?utm_expid=116444199-11.dlP5ft76QI-e766NMF5Rgw.0&utm_referrer=https%3A%2F%2Fshop.highsoft.com%2F) for commercial use, in addition to the `LICENSE` file in this repo.

 ## Running the repo for production use